 Address health equity with Member Advocacy

 Improving healthcare access starts with supporting and informing your members.
-New digital entrants aim to address healthcare inequities by disrupting the current system.
-But there are many ways health plans can better address health equity with Member Advocacy.
+Many digital-first market entrants aim to address healthcare inequities by disrupting the current system and getting between health plans and their members.
+But by partnering with a solution like Wellframe, health plans can build on existing member relationships and address health equity with Member Advocacy.

 How well does your health plan understand your members?
-Improving health equity starts with knowing about your members’ lives.
+Improving health equity starts with knowing about your members’ lives—including their living situations, employment status, and socio-economic status.
 This information empowers your staff to make healthcare more accessible.

-These facets of an Advocacy model empower staff to earn members’ trust.
+These facets of an Advocacy model empower staff to reach members where they are with the information they need to make health decisions, thereby earning their trust.
 Knowing more about your members is the best way to build relationships and make an impact.
 With digital tools, members get the personalized support they need at their fingertips.

-Digital health has the opportunity to greatly improve [healthcare] access.– Sandhya Gardner, MD
+Digital health has the opportunity to greatly improve [healthcare] access.

 Health equity for health plans